Similarity surfaces, connections, and the measurable Riemann mapping theorem: Holomorphic dependence

-Let $U$ be an open subset of $\C$.
-Consider two distinct points $z_0\neq z_1$.
-Consider the set $\cal G(z_0,z_1)$ of paths $\gamma:[0,1]\to U$ from $z_0$ to $z_1$ such that $\gamma(s)\neq z_1$ when $s\neq 1$.
-Consider a homotopy class $[\gamma]$ in the set above, i.e.\ a path-connected component of this set.
-To state the next lemma we endow the set $\Gamma$ of all $(z_0,z_1,[\gamma])$ with a complex manifold structure.
+To state the next lemma we endow the set $\Gamma$ with a complex manifold structure, whose charts are locally given by the position of the endpoints $z_0$, $z_1$.
 For this we need to determine when two homotopy classes are close when their endpoints do not match, i.e.\ we need a topology on $\Gamma$.